-It's the beginning of a new year, and a new decade, this is the last episode of 2018.
-As has become tradition for our last episode we'll be reviewing our predictions for this year discussing the ones we got right, the ones we got wrong, and the ones we came close.
+It's the beginning of a new year, and a new decade, this is the first episode of 2020.
+As has become tradition we'll be reviewing our predictions for the past year discussing the ones we got right, the ones we got wrong, and the ones we came close.
 Then we'll each give our predictions for coming year.